fsu-fall2022-capstone/Project-Group-4/Docs/RDDoc.md

 62) Medium - Trying to upgrade a tower that's already upgraded will not allow an upgrade.
 63) Low - Status effects should have a visual indicator on the enemy.
 64) Medium - Upgrading elemental towers also upgrades their elemental effect.
+65) Medium - When a tower can't be upgraded the UI element for upgrading doesn't pop up.
+66) Medium - When the user hits the escape key the game pauses/resumes.

 </details>